microsoft/PowerPlatformConnectors/certified-connectors/README.md

 The connector supports the following operations:

 #### Core API
-* `Core API Setting`: Multi-function ID verification API to verify remote physical document, its authenticity and face match the document with your user photo.
+* `Core API Setting`: Build your own identity verification application by uploading images of government-issued documents.

+#### DocuPass API
+* `Creating DocuPass Session`: Create a verification session for every user requiring identity verification.
+* `Validating Callback`: To make sure the data was sent from our server.

 #### Vault API
 * `Get Vault Entry Content`: When entries are added to the vault, both Core API and DocuPass API will return a vault entry identifier named vaultid.
 * `List and Filter Entries`: List all the entries stored inside the vault or search for entries with specific values.